Search Results

 Nonviolence and the Hero’s Duel

 by Gabriel Ertsgaard From Hector and Achilles to Luke Skywalker and Darth Vader, the heroic duel is a fiction staple.
 However, my special interest (and the topic of my unfinished book) is how to tell stories of nonviolent heroism.
 How do we tell gripping stories without the charge of heroic violence?
-Is it even […]
+Is it even possible […]

 Author Advances: An Update for Your Expectations